s50600822/customer/README.md

 - .env is not committed, cause it contains some credentials.
 Please update API key and store url on your side before run.
 - Added extra column named Detail on Customer page for easy access to CustomerDetail.
 - Cache can be added to service call to avoid round trip(not yet).
+- CustomerDetailPageTest/CustomerPageTest are just IT that are verifying happy cases with real data.
+This usually only fit for acceptance test.
+Usually I would create more isolated tests.
+But I'm not familiar with Laravel + PHP enough to come up with reasonably mocking and isolation.